lkarper/dog-date-app/README.md

 ![A dog profile](public/images/dog-date-screenshots/dog_profile_3.png)
 ![A dog profile](public/images/dog-date-screenshots/dog_profile_4.png)

-### Howl about your dog and see what others are howling about!
+### Howl about your dog and see what others are Howling about!
 On Dog Date, you find playmates for your dog by [creating](https://dog-date-app.herokuapp.com/create-howl) and [viewing](https://dog-date-app.herokuapp.com/howls) "Howls".

 Create a Howl: